promatia/acts/act_proposals/police_act.md

 ## Section 2: Jurisdiction
-The jurisdiction of this Act is under the jurisdiction of the Police EGI.
+The jurisdiction of this Act is under the jurisdiction of the Ministry of Police.

 # Part 2: Crimes